kacper-ragankiewicz/coding-university/README.md

 Script is written in C++

-## remove data.txt from yours and swap the coding-university.md
+** remove data.txt and swap the coding-university.md to make a clear count for you **

 To compile it from .cpp, you need to have gcc installed.